hassanlatif/email-backend/README.md

 ]
 ```

-Copy the  `OutputValue`  into an API development environment such as [Postman](https://www.getpostman.com/) to test your first request.
+Copy the  `Endpoint`  into an API development environment such as [Postman](https://www.getpostman.com/) to test your first request.
 The [API request format](#request-format) is given below.

 ## Calling the API
 ### Request format